 Always double check your fake location in Google Maps and check where your IP address is online before launching Pokémon Go.

 How to spoof Pokémon Go Android involves a couple of applications.
 And you have to jailbreak your device.
-However, what if you have friends on iOS devices that want to spoof their location as well?
+However, what if you have friends on iOS and Android devices that want to spoof their location as well?
 Or maybe you have Pokémon Go on an Android tablet but use an iPhone during the day.
 Can you still fake your GPS position?

 Watch Video Tutorial to Spoof Pokémon Go Location on iOS Devices